cair/pyVNC/README.md

 Usage
 -----
-You can simply start vncviewer.py and it will ask for a hostname and password if required.
+You can simply start `vncviewer.py` and it will ask for a hostname and password if required.
 Hostnames are in the "host:display" form, where "display" is the VNC dispaly number.

-These setting can also be passed over the command line.
-Note that it's a bad idea to pass the password on the command line as it can be snooped by other users with a simple process listing!
+These settings can be passed through command line, but note it's a bad idea to pass the password in this way as it can be snooped by other users with a simple process listing!
-Try -h or --help to see the possible options.
+Try `-h` or `--help` to see supported options.

 Please keep in mind that VNC transimts keypresses in cleartext, so don't type in passwords on non-encrypted connection over